JasonSheehy/dotnet-testing/README.md

 * To add dependencies (equivalent of `npm install [dependency]`) run `dotnet add package [package-name]` in the root folder

 * To run test project `dotnet test [test project name]`

+* Add services for Dependency Injection in *ConfigureServices* function, will be provided to a class if declare constructor with the service as an input